Leaders, the captain of the ship – Karin Hurt [Interview]

 You know, one of the things that I think has happened for a lot of companies, as they’ve had to realize what are the most vital things that they’re working on, what of all the things they’re providing for their customers, do their customers care about the most?

 Because they can’t transform everything all of a sudden very quickly.
-And so taking a step back and saying, how do we create the human connection that we need,
+And so taking a step back and saying, how do we create the human connection that we need, I think there’s a lot of good if we could tap into the learnings from this, that will be very very critical.

 I just wrote about this, earlier this week on our blog.
 I’m also hearing some really bad behaviors that are happening, where, people are saying, I got laid off via email.
 So where people are being so stressed and desensitized that they’re doing things that are going to damage the culture for the long term.